-Trading and Hedging portfolio assets and liabilities and debt securities in the Statement of financial position

-In terms of the Group's accounting policy, movements in the fair value of collateral held on certain over the counter (OTC) derivative contracts are, in terms of the requirements of IAS 32, required to be offset against the related derivative market-to-market movement and presented on a net basis on the Statement of financial position.
-Certain movements in the fair value of the collateral linked to the Group's hedging strategy were historically reported as part of Trading portfolio assets and Trading portfolio liabilities, as opposed to Hedging portfolio assets and Hedging portfolio liabilities, respectively.
+Trading and Hedging portfolio assets and liabilities and debt securities in the Statement of financial position presented on a net basis on the Statement of financial position.
+Certain movements in the fair value of the collateral linked to the Group's hedging strategy were historically reported as part of Hedging portfolio assets and Hedging portfolio liabilities, as opposed to Trading portfolio assets and Trading portfolio liabilities, respectively.
 These items have been adjusted to correctly set off derivative movements from movements in collateral in terms of the requirements of IAS 32.